 But in the actual case, many of the asylum patients experience hearing impairment in this exact situation.
-Therefore, it becomes extremely important to know the role of hearing care in a nursing home.
+Therefore, it becomes extremely important to know the role of hearing care in Hospice or in a nursing home.

 Let’s discuss this in detail.

 Role Of Hearing Care In Hospice